leereilly/games/README.md

 * [Journey to the Center of Hawkthorne](https://github.com/hawkthorne/hawkthorne-journey) - This 2d platformer is based on Community's Digital Estate Planning episodebuilt using the LÖVE game engine.
 * [LWJake2](https://github.com/flibitijibibo/LWJake2) - LWJGL port of Quake 2.
 * [Mario-Level-1](https://github.com/justinmeister/Mario-Level-1) - The first level of Super Mario Bros made with Python and Pygame.
+* [OpenLieroX](https://github.com/albertz/openlierox) - Liero clone, like realtime Worms, or a 2D Quake.
 * [Savage Wheels](https://github.com/petarov/savagewheels) - 2D car crashing game similar to the old classic Destruction Derby.